theapplegates/sql-testing/openpgp/README.md

   - The Botan backend.
-To select this backend, use `default-features = false`, and explicitly include the `crypto-botan` feature to enable it.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-botan` feature to enable it.  `crypto-botan` defaults to Botan v3, which was release in April 2023.
+Use `crypto-botan2` to use v2.

   - The Windows Cryptography API: Next Generation (CNG).
 To select this backend, use `default-features = false`, and explicitly